 Laryngeal cancer is a common cancer within the head and neck and is more common among men than women.
-Most men with laryngeal cancer are over 60 years of age.
+Most people with laryngeal cancer are over 60 years of age.
 Smoking is the biggest risk factor, with over 95% of affected people being smokers.
 Abuse of alcohol also increases risk.
-The number of men who develop laryngeal cancer is decreasing most likely because of changes in smoking habits.
+The number of people who develop laryngeal cancer is decreasing most likely because of changes in smoking habits.

 Cancers of the vocal cords usually cause symptoms earlier, spread less, and are cured more often than cancers of other parts of the larynx.

 The larger the laryngeal cancer is and the more it has spread, the worse the prognosis.
 If the tumor also has invaded muscle, bone, or cartilage, cure is less likely.
-About 85 to 95% of people with small vocal cord cancers that have not spread anywhere (metastasized) survive for 5 years, compared with fewer than 50% of those who have laryngeal cancers that have spread to the local lymph nodes.
-For people who have cancers that have spread beyond the local lymph nodes, the chance of surviving longer than 5 years is about 35%.
+About 85 to 95% of people with small vocal cord cancers that have not spread anywhere (metastasized) survive for 5 years, compared with fewer than 45% of those who have laryngeal cancers that have spread to the local lymph nodes.
+For people who have cancers that have spread beyond the local lymph nodes, the chance of surviving longer than 5 years is about 30%.